s00bii/s00bii/README.md

 ## 🌟 About Me
 - 🎓 **Education:** Dual degree in Software Engineering and Business at Western University.
 (In progress)
-- 💻 **Skills:** Python, Actionscript, HTML, CSS, Javascript (eh), Java (eeeeh),  with a focus on expanding full-stack and AI/ML expertise.
+- 💻 **Skills:** Python, Actionscript, HTML, CSS, Java, Javascript (eh), SQL (eeeeh) with a focus on expanding Data Analyst and AI/ML expertise.
 - 🚀 **Projects:**
   - **Crypto Price Tracker:** Real-time cryptocurrency tracking app (*in progress*).
   - **Weather App:** Responsive weather app with OpenWeatherMap API (*in progress*).